Chaosfuchs/Chaosfuchs/README.md

 - ❤️ I'm currently studying at a bootcamp

-- 🌱 I’m currently learning to become a Webdeveloper
+- 🌱 I’m currently learning to become a (Web)-Developer

  ---